manuelsh/banana-navigator/README.md

 The agent is implemented and trained in the notebook `Navigation.ipynb` where the agent uses as state input the processed information given by the environment (e.g. distance to bananas, speed, direction, etc).

+For a report on the results, check the following [link](https://github.com/manuelsh/banana-navigator/blob/master/Report.md).

 ## Environment details

 The agent will interact with a simplified version of the [Banana Collector environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector).